loophp/collection/docs/pages/api.rst

 dropWhile
 ~~~~~~~~~

-It inspects the original collection and takes from it its elements from the moment when the condition fails for the
+Iterate over the collection items and takes from it its elements from the moment when the condition fails for the
 first time till the end of the list.

+.. warning:: The `callbacks` parameter is variadic and they are evaluated as a logical ``OR``.
+             If you're looking for a logical ``AND``, you have make multiple calls to the
+             since operations.

 Interface: `DropWhileable`_